-Inter Milan v Bologna
+Dzeko scores twice as Inter hit six

-First Half ends, Inter Milan 3, Bologna 0.
+Match ends, Inter Milan 6, Bologna 1.

+Edin Dzeko scored twice as Serie A champions Inter Milan hammered previously unbeaten Bologna.

+Lautaro Martinez put Inter ahead early on from Denzel Dumfries' cross and Milan Skriniar headed in from Federico Dimarco's corner.

 Line-ups